syamanashi/apm-angular-demo/README.md

-# APM
+# APM - Acme Product Manager (demo app)

+This project is based on the Acme Product Manager app developed throughout the series of Pluralsight courses authored by Deborah Kurata:
+- Angular: Getting Started
+- Angular Reactive Forms
+- Angular Routing

+The biggest diversion of this app from the above tutorials was the use of Angular CLI for as many steps as possible.
+Each CLI command used is included in the respective commit messages.
+Some other subtle changes were made where suitable to conform as much as possible to the Angular Style Guide.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.1.

 ## Development server